anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

    1. D3D12_RAYTRACING_GEOMETRY_FLAG_NO_DUPLICATE_ANYHIT_INVOCATION
 1. raygeneration shader: [Shaders/BeamsLib.hlsl](Shaders/BeamsLib.hlsl)
    1. width / TILE_DIM_X * height / TILE_DIM_Y threads
-   1. each thread represents a beam (an 8x4 pixel screen tile)
+   1. each ray represents a beam (an 8x4 pixel screen tile)
+   1. one beam (ray) per thread
    1. AABBs are enlarged in a camera-dependent fashion so that a center ray will be guaranteed to hit all geometry that would have intersected the beam volume
 1. miss shader is a no-op
 1. intersection shader: [Shaders/BeamsLib.hlsl](Shaders/BeamsLib.hlsl)